 In preparing for trial, there are many timeframes you need to be alert to.
 Procedural steps usually have deadlines associated with each step.
-It is imperative that counsel creates some form of reminder system alerting counsel as to the pending deadlines of each procedural step moving towards trial.
-Central to this is a document containing a scheduled of these deadlines saved into the file.
+Counsel must create some form of reminder system alerting counsel as to the pending deadlines of each procedural step moving towards trial.
+Central to this is a document containing a schedule of these deadline, saved into the file.